elewa-academy/studying-with-specs/next-steps/2-testing-101.md

 ___
 ## Next Level Unit Test

-If you're a real programmer you'll be annoyed by all the repetition in the above testing suite.
+If you're a real programmer you'll be annoyed by all the repetition in the unit test above.

-figure out how to use all this stuff:
+figure out how all this world:

 ```javascript
 function unit_test(testee, args, expected) {